w3c/w3c-website-frontend/docs/caching.md

 * Recent activity: across blog posts, news articles, press releases (from Craft CMS)
 * List of W3C members (from W3C API)

-It's simple enough to identify the homepage content by its entry ID in the CMS.
+It's simple enough to identify the homepage content by its URL.

 We use cache tags to help identify other data components.
 For example: